liberland/laws/drafting/drafts/border_law.md

 #### § 3: Unauthorized crossing of the State Border outside a designated border crossing points
 Unauthorized crossing of the state border outside a designated border crossing point may result in penalties, including fines, detention, and deportation, as determined by applicable law.

-### Article 9: Border Crossing Points of Liberland
-#### § 1: River Border Crossing Points
-The following river harbors shall be recognized as river Border Crossing Points of Liberland, subject to the regulations and stipulations of this law:

-a) The River Port of Mainland Liberland, [address, coordinates to be determined later] shall act as the primary point of ingress and egress for maritime traffic into Liberland from neighboring jurisdictions.

-b) The Harbor of Liberty Island, [address, coordinates to be determined later], while also functioning as a point of ingress and egress, shall primarily serve the purpose of facilitating local and tourist maritime traffic.

-#### § 2: Land Border Crossing Points
-Liberland shall recognize several official land Border Crossing Points, which are enumerated below:

-a) [Land Border Crossing A] - Functioning as the main Point of Entry, [Land Border Crossing A] is equipped with full customs and immigration facilities.

-b) [Land Border Crossing B] - Serving as a secondary Point of Entry, [Land Border Crossing B] is primarily used for local and pedestrian traffic.

-c) [Additional Land Border Crossings to be Determined Later On] - Further land Points of Entry, their exact locations, and their specific regulations will be specified in subsequent amendments or regulations as required.

 ## Section 3: Border Controls